eclipse-hono/hono/site/content/architecture/component-view/Component-View.md

 weight = 510
 +++

-This page describes the high level components constituting an Eclipse Hono instance and their relations to each other.
+This page describes the high level components constituting an Eclipse Hono&trade; instance and their relations to each other.
 <!--more-->

 ## Top Level